Do the following statements sound familiar to you?

 - Children are usually fascinated with the kitchen and will amuse themselves for hours with your pots and pans and various other cooking utensils.
 Get them involved in food selection and preparation by giving them little tasks to help.
 This helps to create an interest in food.
 You can develop this line of play by buying some plastic food and tea sets, or you can allow them to help make real food i.e. spreading butter on bread etc.

 - Make food fun and interesting for them.
-Teach her the names of foods through picture books, videos, and songs.
-Recognising on her plate the food he has seen in the book can be fun for them too.
+Teach him the names of foods through picture books, videos, and songs.
+Recognising on his plate the food he has seen in the book can be fun for them too.

 - Make up funny names for your child's favourite dishes.
 Your child may like "Ah Meng's banana delight" etc.